void4/IntroductionToPython/README.md

 ## Choosing the right language

+Each programming language has its tradeoffs.

-Python is a great introductory language because how it looks like ("the syntax") is relatively easy to understand and how it works ("the semantics") is intuitive.
+Python is a great introductory language because how it looks like ("the syntax") is relatively easy to understand and how it works ("the semantics") are intuitive.

-Python is great for automating small tasks by interacting with other software and doing art, science and mathematics.
+It's great for automating small, general tasks by interacting with other software and doing art, science and math.
 Because the language manages the complicated stuff in the background for you, you can write short, but very powerful programs with it.

 Writing software for complex systems (like a self-driving car), or in fact anything that needs to be VERY fast or secure, is not Pythons domain, there are much better languages for that.

+## What you will be able to do after this tutorial

+The greatest strength of Python is its wealth of libraries

+After the general part, I'll show you how you can
+- write programs that draw on images
+- create a small website

 ## Syntax and Semantics

+The main challenge new programmers encounter is understanding the way the interpreter steps through the program - this is called the control flow.
+To understand what your program does you need to understand what gets executed when.
+This is what differentiates programming from writing cooking recipes, you might to create some effect only when a condition is true, or repeat something a thousand times.
+When you want something to happen, you have to be explicit and specific about it, because the interpreter (unfortunately) cannot read minds.
+Luckily, in Python, only one thing is executed at the same time.

+top down vs bottom up description

+Interpreting mode vs executing a file

 A program consists a text file with a special ending (.py for Python).
-A program called the interpreter executes the program line by line, starting from the top.

-A line can contain a statement or nothing (whitespace or a completely empty line).
+Each line can contain a statement or nothing (whitespace or a completely empty line).

+A series of lines with the same indentation is called a block.
+A program called the interpreter executes a block line by line, starting from the top.
 When the interpreter encounters an statement it executes it and goes to the next line.
 Empty lines and everything after a '#' (a comment) are ignored.

-A series of lines with the same indentation is called a block.
-Each statement in the block is executed after the other.

-The way the interpreter steps through the program is called the control flow.
 It's not always one line after the other, a statement may contain another block.
 In a loop for example, a block can be executed many times.

 An expression is replaced by the result of its operation and may have some other side effect (like storing something in memory or printing something on your screen or REALLY printing something).